 Quick and simple seafood replacements

 Make any of your favourite seafood recipes animal-friendly with the plant-based products on offer at supermarkets or online.
 You may want to check out your local health food store, Asian supermarket or vegan specialty store to explore their plant-based 'meats' and 'seafood' — these shops are often full of hidden treasures!
-You can also order these products (and more) for delivery from The Cruelty Free Shop.
+You can also order these products (and more) for delivery from The Vegan Grocery Store.